This script finds potential safe grids placing limit orders without fear of missing out.

 Grids can be round number like multiple of 100 pips.

-Grids can also be according to price history.
+Grids can also be support and resistance according to price history.

 Some traders may think they need to adjust grids to trade.